 Our campaigns reach out to those people who are vulnerable to poorly managed health and safety, and those who can make a difference.
-This includes young people, those new to a job, and employers.
+This includes existing members of staff, those new to a job, and employers.

 Business benefits of good health and safety